JLPacherie/pmd/README.md

 To make it work use the PDM format **coverity** and import the generated file with the regular cov-import-results command of Coverity CLI.

+Building PMD:

+There's a known issue with JDK11+ and maven-javadoc-plugin.
+If you have an error such as

+``[ERROR] Exit code: 1 - javadoc: error - The code being documented uses modules but the packages defined in https://docs.oracle.com/javase/8/docs/api/ are in the unnamed module.``

+during the compilation of javadoc your options are

+* Skip the javadoc creation by adding -Dmaven.javadoc.skip=true on the mvnw command line
+* Or, downgrade the javadoc plugin to 3.0.1 using -Djavadoc.plugin.version=3.0.1

 ## Source and Documentation

 ## Support